 We just saw how, in a magma with high iron and magnesium content – but low silica, the SiO44- groups bond those metals to form Olivines.
 Obviously, a magma can contain more other elements such as aluminum, that often leads to the formation of the AlSiO4– radical.
 This easily bonds to sodium to form Nepheline, potassium to form Kalsilite, or calcium to form Melilite.
-If there’s even more silica available when aluminum is also present, we can obtain AlSi2O64- or even AlSi3O84- radicals, which organize in the three-dimensional space in more complex lattice structures called “Tectosilicates” (side).
+If there’s even more silica available when aluminum is also present, we can obtain AlSi2O64- or even AlSi3O84- radicals, which organize in the three-dimensional space in more complex lattice structures called “Tectosilicates” (below).
 After that, the excess silica crystallizes as quartz.

 The three example minerals, Albite, Anorthite and Orthoclase, are part of an important group of Tectosilicates known as “Feldspars”.